Digital-physical testbed for ship autonomy studies in the Marine Cybernetics Laboratory basin: Digital infrastructure

 \subsection{Available data}

-To build realistic simulators of the C/S fleet, we have generated and publicly released comprehensive hydrodynamic datasets\footnote{Dataset is accessible through \url{https://doi.org/10.5281/zenodo.17274087}}.
-We performed stationkeeping hydrodynamic analyses using WAMIT~\citep{wamit7v5}; a boundary-element software grounded in potential flow theory.
-The submerged portions of each hull were meshed from approximate 3D scans with some geometric simplifications.
+To allow for reproducibility and to support the development of new simulations, we have generated and publicly released comprehensive hydrodynamic datasets\footnote{Dataset is accessible through \url{https://doi.org/10.5281/zenodo.17274087}}.
+We performed stationkeeping hydrodynamic analyses using WAMIT~\citep{wamit}, a boundary-element software grounded in potential flow theory.
+The submerged portions of each hull were meshed from 3D scans with some geometric simplifications.
 To optimize computation, we simulated only half of each hull by exploiting ship symmetry.
 From these runs, we obtained hydrostatic coefficients, linear hydrodynamic loads, second-order mean drift forces and moments, and response amplitude operators (RAOs) for the six rigid-body motions.
 Linear hydrodynamic loads (added mass and damping) were derived from the radiation problem, while wave excitations were computed from the diffraction problem over headings ranging from $0^\circ$ to $180^\circ$.
 The RAOs were based on vessel mass alone, excluding mooring or viscous effects.